mrsofanthiel/OLTC/README.md

-# VirtualXP
+# Shiver me timbers

+Github CLI is hard (im weak)

-Virtual Machine running on a Web browser.
+This is a fork of LRusso's Virtual Machine in a Web browser.
+All parts of the readme below are untouched.

 ![alt screenshot](https://raw.githubusercontent.com/lrusso/VirtualXP/master/VirtualXP.png)